algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 ## Introduction

 KatFancy is an iOS app that demonstrates iOS-development techniques by solving a coding challenge using SwiftUI.
 Users can browse breeds of cats with images from various sources and breed info from Wikipedia.
-An earlier version of KatFancy accompanied a [blog post](https://racecondition.software/blog/swiftui-homeworks/) about SwiftUI iOS-developer coding challenges.
+An earlier version of KatFancy accompanied this [blog post](https://racecondition.software/blog/swiftui-homeworks/) about SwiftUI iOS-developer coding challenges.

 ## Build Tools & Versions Used